History of Kendrick Perkins in Timeline

 On February 19, 2015, Kendrick Perkins was traded to the Utah Jazz in a three-team trade that also involved the Detroit Pistons.

-February 24, 2015: Perkins signs with the Cleveland Cavaliers
+February 24, 2015: Signed with the Cleveland Cavaliers

-On February 24, 2015, Kendrick Perkins signed with the Cleveland Cavaliers and debuted the same day, scoring two points in a 102–93 win over the Detroit Pistons.
+On February 24, 2015, Kendrick Perkins signed with the Cleveland Cavaliers and made his debut later that day, scoring two points in two minutes off the bench in a 102–93 win over the Detroit Pistons.

 On July 28, 2015, Kendrick Perkins signed with the New Orleans Pelicans.

-On October 20, 2015, Kendrick Perkins's twin son and daughter were born.
+On October 20, 2015, Kendrick Perkins' twin son and daughter were born.

-September 25, 2017: Perkins signs with the Cleveland Cavaliers for a second stint
+September 25, 2017: Signed with the Cleveland Cavaliers for a second stint

 On September 25, 2017, Kendrick Perkins signed with the Cleveland Cavaliers, returning to the franchise for a second stint.

-On October 14, 2017, the Cleveland Cavaliers waived Kendrick Perkins after he appeared in three preseason games.
+On October 14, 2017, Kendrick Perkins was waived by the Cavaliers after appearing in three preseason games.

-February 9, 2018: Perkins retires from the NBA G League
+February 9, 2018: Retired from the NBA G League

 On February 9, 2018, Kendrick Perkins opted to retire from the NBA G League.

-On April 11, 2018, Kendrick Perkins returned to the Cavaliers, signing a contract for the remainder of the season and played his first and only game during his second stint, recording 3 points in a loss to the New York Knicks.
+On April 11, 2018, Kendrick Perkins returned to the Cavaliers, signing a contract for the remainder of the season and played his first and only game during his second stint with the team.

-On July 17, 2018, Kendrick Perkins was waived by the Cleveland Cavaliers.
+On July 17, 2018, Kendrick Perkins was waived by the Cavaliers.